jzes/Crawly/README.md

 # Crawly Test

-Repository developed on the purpose of apply to Crawley senior developer job position.
+Repository developed on the purpose of apply to Crawly senior developer job position.

 ## How to run